What is a Calorie? | How Many Calories Makes One Pound? | Burning Calories | Walking 1 Mile Burns How Many Calories?

 Cover loosely with plastic wrap and cook on high for about 5 minutes, or until it reaches desired tenderness.

-Serve warm with the reduced calorie butter spray or the reduced fat margarine.
-Dust with ground cinnamon and the brown sugar.
 You can add blue, yellow or pink packets of zero calorie sweetener or low calorie syrup for added sweetness if you don't want to use the brown sugar - or you can use the low calorie version of brown sugar by Splenda.

 This acorn squash recipe serves two extremely generously and is filling, healthy, low calorie and very satisfying to your taste buds.
 View another squash recipe.